debugosaurus/BigUnits/README.md

 ## Example base test class

-The intent is for consumers to declare abstract test bases that use the `BigUnit` class to driven test functionality.
-As an example (see: [UnitTest.cs](./tests/Debugosaurus.BigUnits.Tests/IntegrationTest.cs)).
+The intent is for consumers to declare abstract test bases that use the `BigUnit` class to driven test functionality - the rationale being that this allows you to wire up your tests in the way that most makes sense to your needs, along with enabling you to mix and match various frameworks.

+As an example (see: [UnitTest.cs](./tests/Debugosaurus.BigUnits.Tests/IntegrationTest.cs)) - where, for my purposes, I've decided that an integration test is scoped to the namespace (and all child namespaces) of a nominated class.

 The library will at somepoint provide some boilerplate implementations for these base classes (once the library is more stable).

 ```CSharp
 public abstract class IntegrationTest<T> where T : class